iCyberon/Plexify/README.md

 ## License

-Plexify is available under the RecEx Shared Source License.
+Plexify is available under the GPL License.
 See the LICENSE file for more info.